hazelcast/hazelcast/hazelcast-documentation/src/WebSessionReplication.md

 #### Client Mode vs. P2P Mode

 Hazelcast Session Replication works as P2P by default.
 To switch to Client/Server architecture, you need to set the `use-client` parameter to **true**.
 P2P mode is more flexible and requires no configuration in advance; in Client/Server architecture, clients need to connect to an existing Hazelcast Cluster.
 In case of connection problems, clients will try to reconnect to the cluster.
 The default retry count is 3.
+In client server architecture, if servers goes down, hazelcast web manager will keep updates in local and after servers come back, clients will update distributed map.

 #### Caching Locally with `deferred-write`